Langley’s Saratoga Inn: a brief history

-In 2019, the Inn will be celebrating its 25th Anniversary!
-There are new Stearns & Foster beds in all upstairs rooms and other upgrades coming this current year of 2018.
+In 2019, the Inn has been celebrating its 25th Anniversary!
 The next 20 years will be dedicated to continually improving the “new” guest experience and welcoming back “repeat” guests.
-Saratoga Inn has hosted guests from a variety of countries including Canada, Australia, Africa, Asia, China, England, Germany, India, Italy, Japan, Mexico, New Zealand, Norway, Peru, Switzerland and many others; Also neighboring States, Seattle Metro, and many locals – approximately 5,000 to 7,000 guests per year.
+Saratoga Inn has hosted guests from a variety of countries including Canada, Australia, Africa, Asia, Belgium, China, Denmark, England, Germany, India, Italy, Japan, South Korea, Mexico, New Zealand, Norway, Peru, Switzerland and many others; Also neighboring States, Seattle Metro, and many locals – approximately 5,000 to 7,000 guests per year.